Maanasa2003/llm-physical-reasoning-framework-/README.md

 ├── requirements.txt
 └── .gitignore

+## Datasets
+This project uses a curated set of physics-reasoning datasets, including PIQA, CLEVRER, PHYRE, IntPhys, and TraySim.
+These datasets cover intuitive physics, causal dynamics, counterfactual reasoning, and multi-body physical interactions.
+Detailed documentation is available in `data/`.

 ## Research Questions
 1. How well do current LLMs perform on diverse physical reasoning tasks?
 2. What are the dominant failure modes?